Oliver Dlouhý of Kiwi.com tells us about cheap traveling and innovation.

 How does Kiwi.com innovate?

 Oliver Dlouhý: I am a huge believer in technology because technology is unbiased; technology is extremely pragmatic, and that’s actually what the success of Kiwi.com has been based on so far.
 Of course, Virtual Interlining is our most recognized innovation.
-We developed a variety of products and services during the years to respond to customers’ demands.
+We developed a variety of products and services over the years to respond to customers’ demands.
 An example is Nomad, the best possible tool for travelers who want to visit multiple destinations but do not want to stick to a specific route.
 All you need to do is put the destinations you wish to visit and the duration you want to stay in each place and let Nomad shuffle all the possible connections and show you the best and cheapest route for your trip.
 In 2019 we implemented Virtual Fare Types.
 We have more than 800 air and ground carriers, and with Virtual Fare Types, all of them are unified under the same terms of conditions.
 During the pandemic, we’ve also released a Hidden city ticketing – another great hack to bring even lower fares.

 How the coronavirus pandemic affects your business, and how are you coping?